lmondada/dphil-thesis/content/05_parallel/01_litt.md

 For the special case of _term rewriting_, i.e. rewriting of tree expressions, a technique known as _equality saturation_ was introduced in @Tate2009 to significantly compress and reduce the size of the search space.
+Equality saturation can be viewed as a twist on persistent data structures, specifically designed for optimizing terms through term rewriting.
+It is persistent insofar as it preserves all data that was inserted into it, though unlike persistent data structures, it does not retain the history of transformations.
+This introduces a new step in the optimisation process known as the _extraction phase_, where the best term stored within the data structure must be identified and recovered.

 An efficient implementation of it was presented in @Willsey2021 and has recently seen adoption in modern compiler optimisation pipelines @Fallin2022.
 Though the approach was extended to optimise computation graphs